BranchMetrics/web-branch-deep-linking-attribution/README.md

 **Parameters**

-**identity**: `string`, **Required** A string uniquely identifying the user
+**identity**: `string`, __required__ - a string uniquely identifying the user – often a user ID or email address.

-**callback**: `function | null`, Callback that returns the user's Branch identity id and unique link
+**callback**: `function | null`, __optional__ - callback that returns the user's Branch identity id and unique link.

 **Formerly `identify()` (depreciated). **See [CHANGELOG](CHANGELOG.md)**

 Sets the identity of a user and returns the data.
 To use this function, pass a unique string that identifies the user - this could be an email address, UUID, Facebook ID, etc.

 ##### Usage
 ```js